 Moscow is the second largest city in Europe, steeped in history with an abundance of amazing architecture.
 The city itself is based on the Moskva River and is home to 12.4m people.
 The public transport in Moscow serves the city superbly with the largest metro system outside Asia.
 You’ll have no problems getting around to see the best of what Moscow has to offer.
-Here’s how you can spend three days in the Russian capital.
+Here’s how you can see Moscow in 72 hours.

 What better place to start your first day in Moscow than Red Square?
 Red Square is seen to be situated in the centre of Moscow, a short walk from the Okhotny Ryad metro station on the red line, line 1.
 The square has historical importance with many armed military parades taking place here during the Soviet Era along with Lenin’s Mausoleum.
 The area surrounding the square is extremely photogenic so get your camera ready!